 Master Plan Review

-Submittals of the master water plan for review shall include a CAD generated layered PDF file of the plan containing elements as outlined on the Master Water Plan Checklist.
+Submittals of the water master plan for review shall include a CAD generated layered PDF file of the plan containing elements as outlined on the Water Master Plan Checklist.
 A Master Plan is required for phased projects, complex projects, projects that require off-site infrastructure, or other projects as deemed necessary by the District.
 Do not submit a Master Plan without first receiving acknowledgement it is necessary by District staff.

 Master plan submittals shall be electronically transmitted with the appropriate contact information to [email protected].
 Submittals shall not be considered received until a submittal received response email is sent by the District.

 See the Development Fees page for master plan submittal fees